Rising demand, lower generation worsen UP power crisis

 “The power situation in the state has reached alarming levels.
 While so far, we have been able to provide unhindered power to divisional headquarters and metro cities, it will not be long before these, too, start facing major outages,” said the official.

+Interestingly, in order to provide clear and uninterrupted way to freight trains carrying coal to various generating stations, eight passenger trains of Moradabad division have been cancelled.
+According to Moradabad Divisional Senior Divisional Commercial Manager Sudhir Singh, since the consumption of electricity has increased tremendously and there is a severe shortage of coal, priority is being given to goods trains carrying coal to the thermal power stations, due to which it has been decided to cancel these eight trains till further orders.
-According to Shailendra Dubey, All-India Power Engineers’ Federation chairman, “till April 28, the loss of power generation in the state has been more than 300 million units (MUs), mainly due to lack of coal in the state-owned thermal plants.

-He further added that as per an internal report on coal availability in plants as of April 28, the Anpara thermal plant had 28,700 million tonne (MT) of coal against the requirement of 40,000 MT which is adequate for only six days, Obra had 11,700 MT of coal against the requirement of 12,500 MT, which is enough for four days.
-Similarly, the Harduaganj plant had 11,500 MT coal against the requirement of 19,000 MT, which is going to last for four days and the worst case was in Parichha thermal plant, where the coal stock stood at 7,600 MT, while it required 15,500 MT for optimal production.
+According to Shailendra Dubey, All-India Power Engineers’ Federation chairman, till April 28, the loss of power generation in the state has been more than 300 million units (MUs), mainly due to lack of coal in the state-owned thermal plants,” he said, adding that as per an internal report on coal availability in plants as on April 28, the Anpara thermal plant had 28700 MT of coal against the requirement of 40,000 MT that is adequate for only for six days, Obra had 11700 MT coal against the requirement of 12,500 MT, which is enough for four days.
+Similarly, the Harduaganj plant had 11500 MT coal against requirement 19000 MT, that is going to last for four days and the worst case was in Parichha thermal plant, where the coal stock in stood at 7600 MT, while it required 15500 MT for optimal production.
 It would last for only one day.

-Interestingly, to provide a clear and uninterrupted way for freight trains carrying coal to various generating stations, eight-passenger trains of the Moradabad division have been cancelled.
-According to Moradabad Divisional Senior Divisional Commercial Manager Sudhir Singh, since the consumption of electricity has increased tremendously and there is a severe shortage of coal, priority is being given to goods trains carrying coal to the thermal power stations, due to which it has been decided to cancel these eight trains till further orders.